 ESTA has been closely following the spread and impact of coronavirus within the context of the upcoming EsportsNext conference.
 Rest assured that the health and safety of our speakers, members, and attendees is our top priority.

-After careful consultation with our member companies regarding the health and safety of everyone in our industry – our speakers, members, conference attendees, and staff – we have made the difficult decision to postpone EsportsNext 2020, originally scheduled for April 6-7 in Chicago.
+After careful consultation with our member companies regarding the health and safety of everyone in our industry – our speakers, members, conference attendees, and staff – we have made the difficult decision to not hold live EsportsNext 2020, scheduled for April 6-7, 2020 in Chicago.

 Following increased and overwhelming concerns about the COVID-19 virus, we felt this was the best way to proceed during such an unprecedented global situation.
 We are very disappointed that we are unable to hold this event as scheduled for the industry and our supporters.
 But we know it’s the right decision based on the information we have today.

 We thank everyone who shared their views on reimagining EsportsNext this year.
-We look forward to bringing you a hybrid experience that will position you to stay ahead of the rapidly developing esports industry with on-demand content culminating in a live networking event.
+We look forward to bringing you a digital experience this fall that will position you to stay ahead of the rapidly developing esports industry with on-demand content culminating in a live networking event.

-Thank you for your understanding, and we look forward to seeing you at future ESTA events.
+Thank you for your understanding, and we look forward to seeing you at future ESTA digital and in-person events.

 We are bringing together the key stakeholders, business executives, and leaders in the esports industry from around the nation to network, learn from each other, and discuss the future of esports.
 The audience we are targeting to invite to the conference are primarily business executives and leaders from: